-The Delaware Civic Center Corporation was established under the General Corporation Law of the State of Delaware (House Bill 777, Section 20 (d)).
-The Certificate of Incorporation also states that the
+The Delaware Civic Center Corporation was established under the General Corporation Law of the State of Delaware (135th General Assembly, House Bill 777, Section 20(d)).
+The Certificate of Incorporation also states that the Corporation shall have the power and authority to do any and all acts as are necessary or conducive to the attainment of its purposes and objectives (Certificate of Incorporation, Item 3).
+The information reviewed does not specify the corporate powers described per GASB; however, this is not necessary since it is established as a corporation and is legally separate.

-1 Paragraph references are from GASB 14, as amended by GASB 61.
+&lt;sup>1 Paragraph references are from GASB 14, as amended by GASB 61.